sidsinr/raven-hunt/README.md

 A simple shooter game made in javascript.

 ## Aim
-To prevent ravens from reaching the left side of the screen.
+Prevent the ravens from reaching the left side of the screen.
+Click to shoot.

 ## Demo